sabotage-linux/sabotage/README.md

 Once inside the chroot, you may decide between installing `stage1` or `stage2`:

 	$ butch install stage1	# Installs core system + build chain
-	$ butch install stage2  # Installs stage1 + libressl

-If `libressl` is present, `wget` will be HTTPS-enabled.
-This will allow butch to download packages via HTTPS protocol.

 ATTENTION: if you're using void or arch linux, building gcc630 in stage1 might fail due to a buggy ld. there's a workaround though: